doctorfree/MusicPlayerPlus/config/README.md

 as rendering images via a terminal emulator is pretty tricky.

-Here you will learn how to include album art in your mpcplus client and include the cava spectrum visualizer while browsing songs.
+Here you will learn how to include album art in your mpcplus client and include the mppcava spectrum visualizer while browsing songs.
 Luckily, you will not have to copy and paste these files and setup the system yourself.
 The MusicPlayerPlus package contains all the configuration, scripts, dependencies, and a convenience startup command.
 To run `mpcplus` with spectrum visualization